Peripheral pulmonary carcinoid tumour

 Many patients tend to be asymptomatic 2.
 Presentation with carcinoid syndrome is extremely rare 6.

-- smoking: rate of carcinoid tumours is similar between smokers and non-smokers, although there is increased incidence of atypical subtype amongst smokers 5,6
+- smoking: the rate of carcinoid tumours is similar between smokers and non-smokers, although there is an increased incidence of atypical subtype amongst smokers 5,6

 Most are discovered as an incidental rounded solitary pulmonary nodule.
 The size at diagnosis can vary but is usually reported to be in the range of 10-30 mm 2.
 Many have a lobulated margin with an average Hounsfield value on postcontrast imaging of ~50 2.
 Imaging features are often non-specific and tissue diagnosis is essential in determining diagnosis.